jules2689/notes/computers/ruby/auto_generated_gantt_charts.md

 # Auto-generating Gantt charts for a method

 While working on timing the performance of Bundler, I noticed that Gantt charts are an effective way to visualize slowness.
 Working off of this theory, I automated the generation of the charts using [Mermaid](http://knsv.github.io/mermaid/index.html).
+The resulting chart data can be plugged into [this online editor](http://knsv.github.io/mermaid/live_editor/), or you can generate it using the Mermaid library yourself.

 ```ruby
  def gantt_chart